Wenhui-Fang/Freestyle_Project/README.md

 When you install Python, you also get Python's package manager, pip.
 Use pip to install and manage third-party Python packages.
 For this Project, install package dependencies by specifying the requirements filepath:
 <br />pip install -r requirements.txt

 Then, create and activate a new Anaconda virtual environment, perhaps named "tell-me-where-to-live-env":

-conda create -n tell-me-where-to-live-env conda activate tell-me-where-to-live-env
+<br />conda create -n tell-me-where-to-live-env
+<br />conda activate tell-me-where-to-live-env

 Then execute the script and verify it has run successfully:
 <br />python app/webRequest.py